Critical Survey of Mystery & Detective Fiction

-This new edition of Critical Survey of Mystery and Detective Fiction, adds 4 new appendixes.
-These include an annotated bibliography of general works, a guide to Web resources, lists of major writing awards, and a detailed time line of highlights in the history of mystery and detective fiction.
-Indexes include chronological, geographical, and category lists of writers covered in author articles and a general subject index.
+Additional features include an annotated bibliography of general works, a guide to Web resources, lists of major writing awards, and a detailed timeline of highlights in the history of mystery and detective fiction.
+Indexes include chronological, geographical, and category lists of writers covered in author articles and a general subject index